What to Expect

 1. Asakusa, Hamarikyu Garden and river cruise

 Asakusa has been a temple town of Sensoji originally founded in the 7th century.
-Many buildings in the district were reconstructed in modern ages, however, the area still retains atmosphere of commoners town in Edo period (17th-mid 19th century).
+Although many buildings in the ground of the temple were reconstructed in modern ages, however, the area still retains atmosphere of commoners town in Edo period (17th-mid 19th century).
 Hamarikyu, a traditional feudal loads style garden, used to be owned by the Tokugawas, Shogun in Edo period.
-Both sites are connected by river boats and you can enjoy views of high-rises along the river for about 40 minutes.
+Both spots are connected by river boats and you can enjoy views of bay-side areas along the river for about 40 minutes.

-2. Imperial Palace Outer Garden and Meiji-jingu Shrine
+2. Areas around Imperial Palace and Meiji-jingu Shrine

 3. Lunch in Tsukiji Outer-market

-The outer-market is just 10 minutes walk from the Hamarikyu garden.
-It is the best place to enjoy various fresh fish because there is world's famous fish market nearby.
+The outer-market is just 10 minutes walk from Hamarikyu Garden.
+It is the best place to enjoy various fresh fish with reasonable price because of its long history as the outer market in Tsukiji.
 If you'd like to eat other foods, please let me know.
-There are other good restaurants around here.
+There are many other good restaurants around here.